Prepare to geek out on how we can offer a 100 year warranty on a leather wallet and why some wallets are more expensive and last longer than others.

 Hint: It’s not just marketing.

 Read the quality details and story behind our wallets at the bottom of this page below the pictures.
-The leather we use for our wallets and belts is the toughest, densest and longest lasting leather available.
-And each wallet is sewn with the strongest thread available.
+The leather we use for our wallets is the toughest, densest and longest lasting leather available.
+And each leather wallet is sewn with the strongest thread available.
 Geek out on the details at the bottom of this page.
-Even the detail of how far away each stitch is on our belts and wallets was considered.
+Even the detail of how far away each stitch is on our wallets was considered.
 To offer a 100 year warranty is easy.
 To back it up is another story.

 The very expensive top half of the hide is called full grain because it has the full amount of grain.
 They sell it to companies with thick wristed, calloused handed skilled craftsmen like ours.
 The grain is the top layer of super tough, tight and water resistant fibers that protected the cow and what gives leather its bareknuckle tough reputation.
 Grain to leather is what shingles are to a roof.

-Not Long Lasting Leather Wallets
+A Not Long Lasting Leather Wallet is Genuine Leather

-The super low priced bottom half of the hide has no grain and the fibers are looser.
+Genuine leather he super low priced bottom half of the hide has no grain and the fibers are looser.
 It's sold to low quality companies somewhere over the sea whose craftsmen have soft little tear stained hands.
 That leather wallet falls apart because it can't keep the moisture in or out very well and dries out quickly.

 Perforated Pre-Torn Wallets

 A sewing machine is actually a perforation machine and every hole is the beginning of a tear in the wallet.
 If the needle holes are too close together, then the leather will tear like perforated paper.
 We purposely sew our leather wallets at no more stitches than 7 per inch.
 Most sew at 9 plus stitches in a single inch.
 If that hole is in tight fibered leather, it won't tear.
 But if there's a needle tear in a loose fibered leather wallet, then when the leather dries out in those holes the tears will expand.